“By failing to prepare, you are preparing to fail.” ~ Benjamin Franklin.

 TIP: Japanese people are some of the most polite in the world, so please remember to return the favour.

 11. Find out what to buy in Japan

 There are so many interesting and unique souvenirs from Japan, it can be overwhelming to know what to buy!
 Aside from the obvious things Japan is famous for such as anime, electronics, matcha green tea and a crazy array of snacks, many other Japanese souvenirs are traditional and have special meanings associated to them.

 My guide to what to buy in Japan goes into detail about traditional souvenirs from Japan, their meanings and where you can find them.
-I’ve also written about how to get Japanese snacks delivered to your door after your trip!
+I’ve also written about the must-have Japanese snacks that need to make it into your suitcase, and how to get Japanese snacks delivered to your door after your trip!